kintone/js-sdk/packages/customize-uploader/README.md

 ?
 Input your password: [hidden]
 ```

-If you use OAuthToken, you need to grant scopes corresponding to the command.
+If you use OAuth access token, you need to grant scopes corresponding to the command.

 - To upload a customize setting:
   `k:app_settings:write` and `k:file:write`